mustachemo/final_project_cse108_django/README.md

 using django for the final project

-1. make the topic_components be scrollable and show all topics
+- [] make the topic_components be scrollable and show all topics
-2. add upvote and downvote to posts
+- [x] add upvote and downvote to posts
-3. add upvote and downvote to comments
+- [] make forum links clickable, all of it